XCTEQ/XCFit/README.md

 ```

 You will get access to lots of predefined BDD style human redable steps.
 It's not mandatory to use those steps unless you wish.

+**Don't like Pre-defined steps, you can easily override the steps, covered in the later section [here](#advise-using-predefined-steps))**

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/pre-defined_xcfit_steps.gif)